 Many kids and families in our communities are suffering from preventable conditions like type 2 diabetes, cancer and heart disease.
 It’s time Vermont invests in proven initiatives to end these epidemics.

-To make the healthier beverage choice the easier choice for Vermont consumers and lower health care costs over the long term, we support a tax on sugary drinks.
+To make the healthier beverage choice the easier choice for Vermont consumers and lower health care costs over the long term, we support a tax on soda and sugary drinks.
 Using the approximately $34 million in new revenue raised by this tax, we can fund programs to help achieve urgent public health and wellness goals by:

 - maintaining or expanding access to affordable health care and oral health care